Last Updated on September 6, 2023 by Tim Wells

-If you’re plugging in an external hard drive, you can use whichever USB port is easier for you.
-For example, my Shield TV is mounted behind my television, so I plug it into the slot next to the Ethernet port.
-That way I can still reach the other USB port for my wireless keyboard.
+For example, I mount my NVIDIA Shield’s behind my television, so I plug it into the slot next to the Ethernet port.
+That way, I can still reach the other USB port for my wireless keyboard.

-If you have a 2015 NVIDIA Shield TV, 2015 Shield TV Pro or 2017 Shield TV Pro, the micro SD card slot is on the back of the device.
+If you have a 2015 NVIDIA Shield TV, or a 2015\2017 NVIDIA Shield TV Pro, the micro SD card slot is on the back of the device.

 On the 2019 Shield TV, the micro-SD card slot is on the end of the device, directly above the HDMI port.

 As soon as you plug in the SD card or hard drive, you’ll get a warning when you turn on your NVIDIA Shield TV.

 How to Add a Micro-SD Card to Your NVIDIA Shield TV

 Let’s talk about adding a micro-SD card to your Shield TV first.

 The easiest place to start is by clicking on the notification message in your home screen’s upper right-hand corner.